 Going back to history, the Britishers had made uniform laws like the Indian penal code, the Indian Evidence Act, CRPC, and other laws.
 But then what about the laws that were not interpreted, including the personal laws and the customs followed across ages?
 In the year 1946, the constituent assembly adopted a Uniform Civil Code that was opposed by minorities in the constitute assembly.
 It was opposed because of the glooming insecurity among the minorities, who thought that this could deprive their rights.

 The Hindu code is still being followed instead of a Uniform Civil Code.
 The UCC deals with the basic principle of secularism.
 In India, the UCC remains a constitutional dream that is to be fulfilled.
-In a general sense, citizens think that the Uniform Civil Code is a threat to religious freedoms given by the Constitution under article 25.
+In a general sense, citizens think that the Uniform Civil Code is a threat to the religious rights guaranteed by the Constitution under Article 25.
 But this is not the case establishing a Uniform Civil Code will bring stability in the nation.

 The country has been going through a lot of structural changes and there’s no denying that.
 India is undoubtedly the biggest democracy to ever exist, But is ‘one nation, one election’ a devious plot to quash away the democracy or to save it?
 What really is at stake here?
 Explained: One Nation One Election Concept – Big Question to Democracy?